To buy back the old toy, that is the question

 It's the day a part of me died inside as I listed my 1991 BMW E34 M5 for sale on Bring A Trailer (BaT).
 The buyer could see I was in agony over the ordeal of selling my prized collector car, and he understood.
 He made me a promise: If or when he parted with the car, I'd have the right of first refusal.

-Recently, I was at party celebrating my sister's engagement when I received a text message that nearly made me drop my phone: "Hey, I'm going to move the M5 on.
+Recently, I was at a party celebrating my sister's engagement when I received a text message that nearly made me drop my phone: "Hey, I'm going to move the M5 on.
 Phenomenal car, but I need the garage space for projects.
 Want to check with you for interest before I list."

 I showed my wife the text and she said, "Just buy the stupid thing.
 I'm sick of hearing about it.
 Buy it."